viant/endly/README.md

 ## Best Practice

 1) Delegate a new workflow request to dedicated req/ folder
-2) Variables in  Init, Post should only define state not requests
+2) Variables in  Init, Post should only define state, delegate all variables to var/ folder
 3) Flag variable as Required or provide a fallback Value
 4) Use [Tag Iterators](https://github.com/viant/neatly#tagiterator) to group similar class of the tests
 5) Since JSON inside tabular cell is not too elegant try to use [Virtual object](https://github.com/viant/neatly#vobject) instead.